 - Florida Reporting Law is followed.
-Call toll-free abuse registry hotline at 1-800-962-2873 or 1-800-342-9152 immediately. - The Victim Assistance Coordinator is notified, 407-246-7179. - The individual is removed from his/her position pending a law enforcement and internal investigation. - The Victim Assistance Coordinator commences an investigation as quickly as possible, in coordination with the Senior Director of Human Resources, but no later than within one week of the notification of the allegation, and consults with members of the Diocesan Review Board, the Diocesan Attorney, or others as needed. - The recommendations of the Diocesan Review Board are presented to the Bishop.
+Call toll-free abuse registry hotline at 1-800-962-2873 or 1-800-342-9152 immediately. - The Victim Assistance Coordinator is notified, 407-246-7179. - The individual is removed from his/her position pending a law enforcement and internal investigation. - The Victim Assistance Coordinator commences an investigation as quickly as possible, in coordination with the Chief Operating Officer/Chancellor and the Safe Environment Director, but no later than within one week of the notification of the allegation, and consults with members of the Diocesan Review Board, the Diocesan Attorney, or others as needed. - The recommendations of the Diocesan Review Board are presented to the Bishop.